hci-a-if-its-2019/assignment-3-hafidsb/README.md

  - Reason: not yet found

 ### 2. Evaluation Script
-The instructions used will still be the same as the previous interview (context inquiry), thoose are:
+#### The instructions used will still be the same as the previous interview (context inquiry), those are:
- -
- -
+ - Find the website’s contact information
+ - Find the complete Atari catalogue in the website
+ - Find way to order stuff from Best Electronics in the website

+#### But with additional instruction as well:
 -

 ### 3. Transcript
 > Provide a summary of what the participant did and said, and what you did and said.